bediger4000/probability-club/README.md

 Poor Alice, that's high dues for a school club.

 Also note that for up to about 50 rolls,
-Alice would pay less if she played the 5:5 game, rather than the 5:6 game, which is contrary to the mean and median indicators calculated above.
+Alice would usually pay less if she played the 5:5 game, rather than the 5:6 game, which is contrary to the mean and median indicators calculated above.
 Given that the median number of rolls is 25 or 29, maybe Alice should choose the 5:5 game over the 5:6 game.
+But no, the game doesn't terminate at 50 rolls, every once in a while Alice does about 500 rolls.

 I wrote a [program](combo2.go) to iterate through all possible combinations of N rolls of a D6.